tatumio/tatum-kms/README.md

     }
   ```

-* `storemanagedprivatekey chain` - store private key of a specific blockchain and adds it to the managed wallets.
+* `storemanagedprivatekey chain` - store private key of a specific blockchain account and adds it to the managed wallets.
  This call echos signatureHash of the wallet to be used in API requests to the Tatum API.

     ```